How to Save Money on Your Rental

-- Parking Fees
+- Parking requirements

 During your Stay

-- Don't forget to respect your neighbors.
-Natives will probably be as friendly to you as you are respectful of them.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your home.
+- Make sure to be a good next-door neighbor. .
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your residence.

 Learn from your Stay